- Brilliant interior flexibility

 2019 Honda HR-V

-The HR-V makes big strides in active safety tech.
 EX and higher trims now come standard with automatic emergency braking, adaptive cruise control, and active lane control—features not available last year.

 The NHTSA rated the HR-V at five stars overall, with four stars for rollover and four stars for frontal crash performance.
+The IIHS rated the HR-V a Top Safety Pick when fitted with the LED headlights that come on the Touring trim level.
+Other versions with the standard halogen headlights produced what the IIHS said is "Poor" light effectiveness.

 2019 Honda HR-V